MicrosoftDocs/Devices-docs/surface/surface-laptop-studio-graphics.md

 - Video editing and livestreaming accelerations, thanks to the dedicated hardware encoder, enhanced AI features, and app accelerations in apps like Adobe Premiere® Pro, DaVinci Resolve or OBS.
 - Graphic design and photography, with AI accelerated features in apps like Adobe Lightroom or Photoshop.
 - Ultra-fast 3D rendering thanks to RTX and DLSS accelerations in apps like Blender or Autodesk® Maya.
-- Next-generation gaming with RTX graphics and high performance thanks to DLSS, as well as ultra low latency with NVIDIA Reflex.
+- Next-generation gaming with RTX graphics and high performance thanks to DLSS and ultra low latency with NVIDIA Reflex.

 ### NVIDIA RTX A2000 Laptop GPU